 Arriving at the marketing agency to claim their “fortune,” they are deflated upon learning that Woody was never the prize winner.
 However, as a parting gift, Woody receives a consolation prize hat.
 Before departing Lincoln, David makes a sacrifice, selling his car to purchase Woody a truck along with a new air compressor.
 They celebrate their bond by driving the truck along Hawthorne’s streets, sharing formative moments with friends and family, including an old flame of Woody’s, an incredulous Ed nursing his black eye, and Woody’s brother Albert, whom he waves goodbye to.
 In a poignant moment, they switch driver’s seats, with Woody feeling the thrill of the road while David drives them back home.

-Stay updated on Nebraska with insightful articles, reviews, and explainers.
-Unpack the movie’s deeper meanings, themes, and ending.
+Stay updated on Nebraska with in-depth articles, critical reviews, and ending explainers.
+Explore hidden meanings, major themes, and expert insights into the film’s story and impact.

 What's After the Movie?